mmai/piquetBook/index.md

 If your adversary has not called kings, and itis possible that he has discarded a king, yoursecond lead should be queen of hearts, as youmay find the knave single against you.

-Again:&mdash;Several tricks have been played, andyou are in doubt what to lead.
+Again:-Several tricks have been played, andyou are in doubt what to lead.
 You have asuit headed by ace, king.
 You would generallybe right to lead the ace, in order to see onemore card before determining on your subsequenttactics.
 This point of play is of more importancethan at first sight appears.
 It will be incidentallynoticed in the Examples.

 Conversely, you should play so as to avoidgiving information.
-Thus:-&mdash;When you have thechoice of throwing a card you have called, orone you have not, you should prefer the former.
+Thus:--When you have thechoice of throwing a card you have called, orone you have not, you should prefer the former.

 PIQUET.
 169